mchenliu/Capstone_Project_Spotify_Data_Analysis/3_Data_Analysis/README.md

 Part 2 [Exploratory_Data_Analysis](/2_Exploratory_Data_Analysis/)
 # Questions to Answer
 Below are the questions I want to answer in my project:
-1. Who are the top 10 most played artists and podcast shows? 🎶
+1. Who are the top 10 most played artists and podcast shows? 🏆
 2. How diverse are the genres of music artists? 🌟
-3. Based on the past data, will podcasts occupy most listening time or music tracks? :headphones:
+3. Based on the past data, will podcasts occupy most listening time or music tracks? 🕒
 4. Based on past data, who will be the most played artist and podcast for 2025?" :question:

 # Analysis
-### :one: Who are the top 10 most played artists and podcast shows? 🎶
+### :one: Who are the top 10 most played artists and podcast shows? 🏆
+I used two approaches to answer this question.
+The first approach identifies the top artists and podcasts based on the highest play counts, which I determined using the `value_counts` method.
+The second approach focuses on total playtime by grouping the data by `artist_name` and `show_name`, summing the `minutes_played` for each group, and sorting the results in descending order to find the top ten entries.

 View my notebook with detailed steps here :point_right: [1_Top_10_Most_Played.ipynb](/3_Data_Analysis/1_Top_10_Most_Played.ipynb)